How to exchange money in Buenos Aires

 Buying your dollars back:

-VERY IMPORTANT: You will never be able to buy more than usd 200 in the official market per month, and probably can't even get that amount back.
-Please be careful and try to manage how many usd you are selling in order to not end overstocked of Argentinean pesos.
+VERY IMPORTANT: Get your dollars back is struggly to not say impossible, please be careful and try to manage how many usd you are selling in order to not end overstocked of Argentinean pesos.

 Summarizing:

-- You can exchange in many places like banks, exchange houses, Atm's (no dollars from them only pesos).
+- You can exchange in many places like banks, exchange houses, Atm's (Most of them have no dollars, only pesos).

-- The Atm's charges around usd 4 extraction and you may be required to do many extractions.
+- The Atm's charges around usd 4 or more per extraction and you may be required to do many extractions.

 - There is a parallel market which is not legal and it is called blue market (you attend to a "cave" and you operate with "blue dollars").